 Auto Accident Lawyer

 A serious auto accident can be a very traumatic and difficult experience.
 The New York personal injury attorneys at Cellino and Barnes are here to help you.
 Regardless of whether the accident was a fender-bender or a catastrophic collision, our car accident attorneys are here to help you and provide answers and direction 24/7.

 How we will fight for you

-Our New York personal injury firm can represent you as an auto accident attorney with a combination of courtroom skills and work ethic, leading to the results that our clients deserve.
+Our New York personal injury firm can represent you as a car accident attorney with a combination of courtroom skills and work ethic, leading to the results that our clients deserve.
 Cellino and Barnes is a highly accomplished personal injury firm, with over 100 verdicts and settlements that exceed $1,000,000.
 Our success has allowed us to attract and retain some of the most accomplished and competent trial lawyers in this field of law.

 Auto Accident Form

 Head On Collisions

-We are experienced New York car accident attorneys and have seen first hand the devastation a head-on collision can have on an injury victim and his/her family.
+We are experienced New York motor vehicle accident lawyers and have seen first hand the devastation a head-on collision can have on an injury victim and his/her family.